We have all colors of non-turn washers in stock.

 As you can see it is a very complicated seal and it often leaks.

-If you remove it and degrease it and the seat it sits in, then coat it with 100% silicone (or automotive gasket such as Permatex Form-A-Gasket #2) and reinstall, it will fix the axle oil leak, but oil may still seep out the larger main seal.
+This will fix the axle oil leak, but oil may still seep out the larger main seal.

 Also, never lay an internally geared hub on it's side for long periods of time.